aboudaqrabawi/Dafa-project/README.md

 # Dafa
 ​
-> a website that allows people to upload images and description of winter supplies, and allows people in need to go on and choose what they need. to later be delivered to them.
+> a website that allows people to upload images and description of winter supplies, and allows people in need to go on and choose what they need.
 ​
 ## Team
 ​

-  - __Product Owner__: Fatima
-  - __Scrum Master__: Rahaf
+  - __Scrum Master__: Abdelhafiz Aqrabawi
-  - __Development Team Members__: Nour , Dialah , fatima , rahaf
+  - __Development Team Members__: Maysaa al sharjawi , Sara Al rajabi , Taghreed ali , Rahmeh al omary , Abdelhafiz Aqrabawi.
 ​
 ## Table of Contents
 ​